High Thermoelectric Performance via Stacking-Controlled Symmetry Breaking in Layered XZnBi (X = Rb, Cs) Zintl Materials: Results and Discussions

 \subsection{Electron-Phonon coupling and Relaxation time}

-To assess the carrier scattering mechanisms and their impact on transport, the relaxation time ($\tau$) is computed using the EPW code based on first-principles electron–phonon interaction data\cite{lee2023electron}.
-The temperature-dependent $\tau$ plots reveal a consistently longer relaxation time for electrons compared to holes over the full temperature range in both the stacking configurations as shown in Figure \ref{fig:1.4}.
+To assess the carrier scattering mechanisms and their impact on transport, the relaxation time ($\tau$) is computed using the EPW code\cite{lee2023electron} at a carrier concentration of 10$^{19}$ cm$^{-3}$, based on first-principles electron–phonon interaction data.
+The temperature-dependent $\tau$ plots reveal a consistently longer relaxation time for electrons compared to holes over the full temperature range in both the stacking configurations as shown in Figure \ref{fig:1.4} (a).
 This disparity originates from differences in electronic and phonon band structures and available scattering channels, as described by Fermi’s Golden Rule:

-where the scattering rate $\tau^{-1}$ depends on the electron–phonon coupling matrix element $|g^{\nu}{mn}(\mathbf{k}, \mathbf{q})|^2$, the Fermi–Dirac distribution $f$, and the phonon frequency $\omega{\nu\mathbf{q}}$\cite{gasparov1993electron}.
-In the valence band, the presence of six hole pockets provides a dense set of allowed $k \rightarrow k+q$ transitions, enabling frequent intervalley scattering and increasing the number of terms contributing to the scattering summation.
-Furthermore, the small energy separation between these valleys permits low-energy phonons to easily mediate transitions, enhancing the scattering probability and leads to low $\tau$.
+where the scattering rate $\tau^{-1}$ depends on the electron–phonon coupling matrix element $|g^{\nu}{mn}(\mathbf{k}, \mathbf{q})|^2$, the Fermi–Dirac distribution $f$, and the phonon frequency $\omega_{\nu\mathbf{q}}$\cite{gasparov1993electron}.
+Loosely speaking, the presence of six hole pockets in the valence band provides a dense set of allowed $k \rightarrow k+q$ transitions, enabling frequent intervalley scattering and increasing the number of terms contributing to the scattering summation.
+Furthermore, the small energy separation between these valleys permits low-energy phonons to easily mediate transitions, enhancing the scattering probability and leading to low $\tau$.
 Conversely, the conduction band hosts a single electron pocket with limited valley degeneracy and reduced density of states, thereby restricting the number of energetically and momentum-allowed transitions.
 This suppresses both the matrix element and the phase space for electron–phonon scattering, resulting in longer $\tau$ for electrons than holes.
 The temperature dependence of $\tau$ primarily stems from the phonon occupation number $n_{\nu\mathbf{q}}$, which increases with temperature and leads to a general trend of $\tau \propto T^{-1.1}$.
 However, the relaxation time for holes shows a weaker temperature dependence due to their inherently higher initial scattering rates driven by valley multiplicity.
 Collectively, these findings underscore the interplay between Fermi surface topology, valley degeneracy, and band anisotropy in determining relaxation dynamics and thermoelectric transport behavior.